Ariadne Abandoned by Theseus, 1774

 The painting is very theatrical.
 What tools does the artist use to create dramatic effect?
 Look at light, color, composition and movement.

 The painting was made in a much later period than the story of Ariadne and Theseus that it depicts.
 Does the painting itself give you any clues about the period it refers to?
 Look especially at Ariadne’s clothes.

 What is surprising about the setting of the woman in a landscape?
 Does she look at home or out of place?
 Look at the bed and the attributes lying beside her.
 Describe how the juxtaposition of an ancient myth with contemporary fashion creates a duality in the work.

 Apart from mythological scenes this artist also painted portraits of wealthy aristocrats and celebrities.
 Explain how this painting could function as both a celebration of the past and a reflection of contemporary tastes.

 • Introduce sequential words such as next, later, then, finally.

 • Read “Connecting to the Work of Art” that provides detailed information about the work of art.
 Summarize the story.

 • Using the descriptions and lists of adjectives and adverbs generated above, have students write narratives.
-Optional: narratives can accompany the storyboards produced in the art lesson, entitled “Drawing Storyboards”.
+Optional: narratives can accompany the storyboards produced in the lesson plan for this piece entitled “Drawing Storyboards”.
 Encourage students to include rich details and dialogue to bring their stories to life.